shakayhere/lexical-analyzer-of-cbaby/README.md

 Enter path/filename for lexical analysis: test.cbaby
 Could not identify lexeme pattern in line 3
 3       &^%&^print(j);
-It is not a part of GO language.
+It is not a part of CBaby language.
 Please check your file and try again!
 ```

 </td>